CT Pulmonary Angiogram in Ahmedabad | Lung Blood Vessel Scan | Usmanpura Imaging Centre Skip to main content

 +

-CTPA at Usmanpura Imaging Centre starts from ₹3,500 — significantly less than corporate hospitals which often charge ₹8,000–₹12,000 for the same scan.
+CTPA pricing at Usmanpura Imaging Centre is highly competitive and transparent — significantly lower than most corporate hospitals in Ahmedabad.
 Emergency pricing is the same as routine pricing.
 Please call or WhatsApp us for an exact quote based on your specific clinical request.

 What is the difference between CTPA and CT Chest?